 WASPC's function is to provide specific materials and services to all law enforcement agencies in the state, members and non-members alike.

-The 1975 legislature made WASPC a legal entity designating the association as "combination of units of local government."
+The 1975 legislature designated the association as "combination of units of local government."
 (RCW 36.28A.010)

 Principles for Community Trust

 WASPC advocates for public safety improvements that make everyone safer, including law enforcement.